Back to LiftMaster Guides

 What Usually Goes Wrong

-• Opener WiFi module losing saved credentials
+• Opener WiFi module losing its saved credentials on power

-• Brief power flickers corrupting WiFi config
+• Brief power flickers corrupting the WiFi config

-• DHCP reservation not holding after outage
+• DHCP reservation not holding after the outage

 Best LiftMaster Elite Series Options